kbnchk/rsyncd/Readme.md

 # RSYNCD Docker image

-Docker image for rsync deamon.
+Docker image for rsync daemon.
 Allows to sync folders from host to docker containers.
 Designed only for internal use in docker bridge network.
-My usecase was to sync host ssl certificates with another host via amnezia-wg running in docker containers.
+My usecase was to sync host ssl certificates with another host via amnezia-wg running in docker container.

 ### Usage: